 All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children

-All staff will be supported by the DSL in their safeguarding role.
+All staff are supported by the DSL in their safeguarding role.

 All members of staff have regular reviews of their own practice to ensure they improve over time.